 3. West Point Public Schools will then request records from current and previous schools.

-4. Upon receiving the student’s records, the Director of Student Services, School Principal, and Superintendent will review all relevant records.
+4. Upon receiving the student’s records, the Chief Academic Officer, School Principal, and Superintendent will review all relevant records.

 5. A recommendation for approval or denial is then forwarded to the School Board at their regular monthly meeting.

 6. Written notice of the Board’s decision will be mailed to parents following the Board meeting.

 7. Should your student be accepted, a contract for signature, a copy of the schedule of tuition payments, and instructions for enrolling your child will be included with the acceptance letter.

 Currently, the West Point School Board has set the tuition for non-resident students at $3,000, payable quarterly (August, October, January, and March).
 This amount is subject to change for the 2023-2024 school year.